 In severe cases of obesity, it’s not enough to just make the size of the stomach a little smaller.
 The so-called Laparoscopic Sleeve Gastrectomy is a bariatric surgery procedure that aims to remove about 80% of the stomach.
 Yes, you read it right.
 During this procedure, the surgeon targets to leave just 20% of the stomach and remove the remaining 80%.
 Aside from limiting food consumption, Laparoscopic Sleeve Gastrectomy is also limiting ghrelin—it is the appetite-regulating hormone.
 Since the appetite is low, the patient will feel less hungry.
 Just like the La-band, Laparoscopic Sleeve Gastrectomy is also not reducing the absorption of calories and nutrients.

 Aside from Roux-en-Y Gastric Bypass, Laparoscopic Adjustable Gastric Band, and Laparoscopic Sleeve Gastrectomy; there are other bariatric surgeries that can help obese people look and feel good again.
-If you are considering a bariatric surgery in Dubai, our medical professionals might help you.
+If you are considering a plastic surgery in dubai, our medical professionals might help you.
 Go to our website today and learn more about bariatric conditions and treatments.